Healthpeak Properties (NYSE:PEAK) Posts Quarterly Earnings Results, Misses Expectations By $0.32 EPS

 Healthpeak Properties (NYSE:PEAK – Get Free Report) issued its earnings results on Monday.
-The company reported $0.12 EPS for the quarter, missing the consensus estimate of $0.44 by ($0.32), MarketWatch Earnings reports.
+The company reported $0.12 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.44 by ($0.32), MarketWatch Earnings reports.
 Healthpeak Properties had a net margin of 11.17% and a return on equity of 3.36%.
-The firm had revenue of $556.20 million during the quarter, compared to analyst estimates of $543.57 million.
-During the same quarter in the prior year, the business earned $0.43 earnings per share.
-The business’s quarterly revenue was up 6.9% on a year-over-year basis.
+The company had revenue of $556.20 million during the quarter, compared to analysts’ expectations of $543.57 million.
+During the same quarter in the previous year, the company earned $0.43 earnings per share.
+The firm’s quarterly revenue was up 6.9% compared to the same quarter last year.
 Healthpeak Properties updated its FY23 guidance to $1.76-1.78 EPS and its FY 2023 guidance to $1.76-$1.78 EPS.

-The company also recently announced a quarterly dividend, which will be paid on Monday, November 20th.
-Shareholders of record on Tuesday, November 7th will be given a dividend of $0.30 per share.
-The ex-dividend date of this dividend is Monday, November 6th.
-This represents a $1.20 annualized dividend and a dividend yield of 7.72%.
-Healthpeak Properties’s dividend payout ratio is currently 272.73%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, November 20th.
+Investors of record on Tuesday, November 7th will be given a dividend of $0.30 per share.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 7.72%.
+The ex-dividend date is Monday, November 6th.
+Healthpeak Properties’s payout ratio is 272.73%.

 Wall Street Analysts Forecast Growth